IRS Forms

 FAQs

-For 2024 payments, the 2025 due date is Monday, March 17, 2025.
-If March 15 falls on a weekend or legal holiday, the due date moves to the next business day.
-Use Form 7004 to extend filing only.
+For 2025 calendar‑year payments, the due date is Monday, March 16, 2026, because March 15 falls on a Sunday.
+If the date lands on a weekend or legal holiday, it moves to the next business day.
+Use Form 8809 to extend the information returns only.

 What is the difference between a 1099 and a 1042‑S?